bmc/ebook/README.md

 Again, see the [citations section][] of the [Pandoc User's Guide][] for full details.

+## Styling your book

+The ePub styling uses `files/epub.css`, and the HTML is styled with `files/html.css`.

+You can change the styling by providing your own version of those files in the `book` directory.
+That is:

+* If `book/html.css` exists, it will be used instead of `files/html.css`.
+* If `book/epub.css` exists, it will be used instead of `files/epub.css`.

 ## Building your book

 Once you've prepared everything, as described above, you can rebuild the